MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-spring-boot-to-azure-kubernetes-service.md

 ### Upgrade to the latest version of Spring Boot

-If you are using a 1.x version of Spring Boot, it is highly recommended to upgrade to the latest version before migrating to AKS.
+If you're using a 1.x version of Spring Boot, we highly recommend that you upgrade to the latest version before migrating to AKS.
 For more information, see [Spring Boot 2.0 migration guide](https://github.com/spring-projects/spring-boot/wiki/Spring-Boot-2.0-Migration-Guide).

 ### Review your database properties

-If your application uses a database, review the database properties in your *application.properties* file to make sure your Spring Boot application will still be able to access the database once you migrate to AKS.
-If your database is on-premise you will either need to migrate it to the cloud, or establish connectivity to your on-premise database.
+If your application uses a database, review the database properties in your *application.properties* file to make sure your Spring Boot application can still access the database after you migrate to AKS.
+If your database is on-premise, you'll need to either migrate it to the cloud, or establish connectivity to your on-premise database.

 ### Inventory external resources